lucasconstantino/git-aliases-semantic-commits/README.md

-# Git Semantic Commits Aliases
+# Git Semantic Commit Aliases

 :warning: not well tested, but should cause no big issue :)